-4. Do you have a focal point (individual/committee) responsible for addressing human rights impacts or issues caused or contributed to by the business?
-(Yes/No)

-Yes.
-The Human Resources department of the Company has been designated as the focal point for resolving any issues pertaining to human rights.

-- 5. Describe the internal mechanisms in place to redress grievances related to human rights issues?
-Covered under COBEC, POSH and Whistleblower Policy, respective committees are formed to deal with any such instances.
-Thermax is committed to the highest standards of transparency, honesty and accountability in all Thermax's affairs and to providing a workplace conducive to open discussion relating to its business practices.
-The whistleblower can make protected disclosure to either the Chairperson or the Managing Director or the Chairman of the Audit Committee through the defined reporting channels.
-Grievances can be raised through e-mails and all the grievances that are received through different platforms are directed to the Chairperson or the Managing Director or the Chairman of the Audit Committee.
-The confidentiality of such reporting is maintained and the whistleblower is protected from any discriminatory action.
-The Company has in place an Anti-Sexual Harassment Policy in line with the requirements of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
+- 4. Do you have a focal point (individual/committee) responsible for addressing human rights impacts or issues caused or contributed to by the business?
+(Yes/No) Yes.
+The Human Resources department of the Company has been designated as the focal point for resolving any issues pertaining to human rights. - 5.
+Describe the internal mechanisms in place to redress grievances related to human rights issues?
+Covered under COBEC, POSH and Whistleblower Policy, respective committees are formed to deal with any such can make protected disclosure to either the Chairperson or the Managing Director or the Chairman of the Audit of the Audit Committee.
+The confidentiality of such reporting is maintained and the whistleblower is protected from of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
 All employees (permanent, contractual, temporary and trainees) are covered under this policy.
-To build awareness in this area, the Company has been carrying out online induction/refresher programmes across the organisation on a periodical basis.
-COBEC: The company has adopted the Code of Business Ethics & Conduct (COBEC) which is applicable to all its employees and business associates.
+To build awareness in this area, the Company has been carrying out online induction/refresher programmes across the organisation on a periodical its employees and business associates.
 Since, the adoption of COBEC, a series of training programmes have been conducted in which employees of all business divisions and regions have been covered. - 6.
 Number of complaints on the following made by employees and workers: